Table of Contents

 - Navigate to Settings > Networking > RADIUS, and click on the CREATE button.

-- Give the group an appropriate name, in our example we'll use 'Gold Internet Rate Limit'
+- Give the group an appropriate name.
+In our example we'll be using "Gold Internet Rate Limit".

 - Ensure Fall through is enabled to continue processing rules after evaluation.

 - Set the Account Status to "All account statuses".

 - Set Delinquency to "Current" as the rate limit will typically only apply to accounts in good standing.

 - Select the data service to apply the RADIUS Group to.
 In our case, we're selecting "Gold Internet"

 - Click the 'CREATE' button to create the new policy.